justinli00/Goblins/README.md

 	-Stat-tracking system utilizing callback functions

 To install:

-	- Download Goblins.exe and "words.txt"
+	-Download Goblins.exe and "words.txt"

-Note that in order for Goblins.exe to run, the "words.txt" file must be in the same folder as it.
+Please note that in order for Goblins.exe to run, the "words.txt" file must be in the same folder as it.

 ========